 When you list these Feasts of the Lord in a chart, the calendar will look like this.
 You can see that each feast is assigned a specific day even if that day is not assigned a specific number.
 Remember, these Feasts appear as our Lord gave them during the First Covenant.

 The first 4 Feasts are called the Spring Feasts with the middle feast Pentecost sometimes being called the Summer Feast and the remaining three are the Fall Feasts.
-Our Lord is yet to fulfill the Fall Feasts, and it’s these Feasts that will be the main topic of our conversation throughout the rest of the book.
+Our Lord is yet to fulfill the Fall Feasts, and it’s these Feasts for the most part, that will be the main topic of our conversation throughout much of the rest of the book.

 Remember we said that God’s Feasts are Appointed Times, or meeting times between God and Man.
 Our Lord does not physically come down from the heavens every year and meet with man.
 However, he did physically come down and meet with mankind a little over 2000 years ago when Jesus Christ was born in Bethlehem.
 He came here and shed His blood to pay the penalty for our sins.